reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 ## Conclusion

-In this article, we went through the common Functional Programming approaches that we can implement in Java.
-Java was not meant to be a Functional Programming language.
-But, as we saw, we can make use of Functional Interfaces to fit our purpose.
+In this article, we went through the common functional programming approaches that we can implement in Java.
+Java was not meant to be a functional programming language.
+But, as we saw, we can make use of functional interfaces to fit our purpose.

 You can go ahead and explore the code example.